fivera/magn-html5-drag-and-drop-media-uploader/readme.txt

 This is the update history:

+Changes 1.1

+1. Adding new style for drag and drop.

-Changes 0.9
+Changes 1.0

 1. New Import Image URL functionality was added.
 This is a great tool for all who want to import images directly from URL.

+Changes 0.9

-2. URL drag and drop is now supported.
+1. URL drag and drop is now supported.
-3. Small fixes and bug troubleshooting.
+2. Small fixes and bug troubleshooting.